torrvision/focal_calibration/README.md

 ## Questions

-If you have any questions or doubts, please feel free to reach out to us at the email addresses provided in the paper or you can directly open an issue in this repository.
+If you have any questions or doubts, please feel free to open an issue in this repository or reach out to us at the email addresses provided in the paper.